66.7 F

 Liberty University asks court to dismiss transgender lawsuit

-The lawsuit, on behalf of Ellenor Zinski, was filed in U.S. District Court for the Western District of Virginia in July by the American Civil Liberties Union of Virginia and the Richmond law firm of Butler Curwood.
-It alleges that she was fired last year from her job on Liberty’s Information Technology help desk solely because of her gender identify, in violation of the Civil Rights Act.
+The lawsuit, on behalf of Ellenor Zinski, was filed in U.S. District Court for the Western District of Virginia in July by the American Civil Liberties Union of Virginia and the law firm of Butler Curwood.
+It alleges that she was fired last year from her job on Liberty’s Information help desk solely because of her identify, in violation of the Civil Rights Act.

 The brief filed by Liberty counsel alleges that Zinski attempted to “set up” the university, applying for the IT job four months after beginning to take female hormones yet agreeing — when offered the job in February 2023 — to adhere to the school’s statement rejecting transgender transition.